Explore Hawai‘i’s Marine Life!

 Tiger Shark

 Tiger sharks are common in coastal waters worldwide in tropical and temperate waters.
-It has a distinct broadly rounded snout with distinct serrated teeth.
-Juveniles have...
+They have a distinct, broadly rounded snout and serrated teeth.
+Juveniles have visib...

 Read more